 MatchDay Fundraising Project

-Name of Project/Initiative: Norton Extended Treatment & Sober Housing Project
+Name of Project/Initiative: Valley Hope of Norton Extended Treatment Program

-Project Description Valley Hope of Norton provides residential treatment to more than 350 individuals and their families each year.
-Many residential patients need extended care and treatment.
-Currently, there are no programs in western Kansas that include housing, treatment, and employment in the community.
+Project Description Valley Hope of Norton provides residential drug and alcohol addiction treatment services to more than 350 individuals and their families each year.
+Many individuals are unable to return to their home community following residential treatment and need extended care and treatment.

-Valley Hope data (along with national data) indicates the longer an addicted individual is connected to treatment, the greater the likelihood they will experience long-term recovery.
+Valley Hope of Norton provides a unique extended treatment opportunity for males discharging from any Valley Hope residential treatment location.
+This program provides housing, meals, and long-term outpatient treatment.
+Data indicates the longer an addicted individual is connected to treatment, the greater the likelihood they will experience long-term recovery.
 This new new sober housing project will change and save lives!

 How the project will benefit Norton County